machinewrapped/gpt-subtrans/readme.md

 # GPT-Subtrans
 GPT-Subtrans is an open source subtitle translator built with OpenAI's ChatGPT.
 It can translate subtitles between any language pairs supported by the GPT language model.
+You will need an OpenAI API key from https://platform.openai.com/account/api-keys to use the translator.
+If you are on the free trial the speed will be severely restricted.

 ## Installation
 To install GPT-Subtrans, you will need to have Python 3.x and pip installed on your system.